5 Reasons Chuck Norris is Cool

 There will never be a hurricane named Chuck because it would destroy everything

-When Chuck Norris is doing a pushup he’s not pushing his body up — he’s pushing the Earth down
+When Chuck is doing a pushup he’s not pushing his body up — he’s pushing the Earth down

 Chuck Norris counted all the way to infinity.
 Two times!

-Chuck Norris is in fact Darth Vader’s father
+Chuck is in fact Darth Vader’s father

 click to purchase